Farama-Foundation/Gymnasium/docs/index.md

    :width: 500
 ```

-**The Gymnasium interface is simple, pythonic, and capable of representing general RL problems:**
+**Gymnasium is a maintained fork of OpenAI’s Gym library.
+The Gymnasium interface is simple, pythonic, and capable of representing general RL problems:**

 ```{code-block} python